WALRUS

 My Roles and Responsibilities:

-This project was a big effort, spread out across five individual contributors.
-I want my role to be clear.
-As the solo electrical engineer (EE), I was in charge or directly involved in a wide range of tasks from electrical architecture design, to specing out off the shelf equipment (things like radios, sensors, and motor controllers), to wire harness manufacturing, and finally custom circuit board design.
-I assisted with the software and mechanical work here and there for fun, but stayed pretty focused on the EE portion of the project.
+This project was a significant effort, with contributions from five team members.
+I want my specific role to be clear.
+My role as the sole electrical engineer (EE) involved custom circuit board design, electrical architecture design, specing out off the shelf equipment (things like radios, sensors, and motor controllers), and wire harness manufacturing.
+While I occasionally helped with software and mechanical tasks for fun, my primary focus was on EE.
 My bread and butter was the custom circuit board design portion.
 There are 7 unique custom circuit boards in the WALRUS rover that are used for motor control, power distribution, lighting, displays, and sensor monitoring.
 I designed and tested all of them.

 Project Challenges and Lessons Learned:

 WALRUS was a full time job on top of my already existent full time student responsibilities.
-The challenges and lessons came in both technical and non technical form.
-I had taken the majority of my college EE courses and was eager to apply what I had learned to a practical application but I was by no means an expert in circuit board design.
+The project presented both technical and non-technical challenges and lessons.
+While I had completed most of my college EE courses, I was far from an expert in circuit board design.
 Prior to WALRUS I had only designed 2 boards from scratch, and honestly only 1 of those boards worked.
-Jumping into this head first was a big risk, but it was the right choice.
-I was way outside my comfort zone but I can confidently say this project gave me about 2+ years of industry level experience, so entering the workforce was a breeze.
+Jumping into this project head first was a big risk but it was the right choice.
+It pushed me far outside my comfort zone and provided me with what I would estimate to be over two years of industry experience, making my transition into the workforce smooth.
 Learning how to manage my time, cope with stress, and work efficiently were all valuable skills I picked up throughout the project.

 A bit more on the nitty gritty technical side though.
 It's funny how perspective changes.
-At the time I thought I was designing really good boards.
+At the time I thought I was completing high quality design.
 I thought I was the shit.
 Looking back 8 years later...wow, I did so much wrong.
-But that's ok, it's part of the process.
+But that's ok, it is part of the process.
 I want to be honest.
 Here are 6 lessons I learned:

 4. Everything takes much longer than you think it will.
 It just does.
 Accept it and plan for it.

 5. Data is your life blood.
 Every diagnostic, sensor, and monitoring feature is worthwhile.
 When failures happen you will use sensor data in ways you may not have imagined before.
-Don't overlook this.
+Do not overlook this.

-6. What you get out of your college experience is what you put in.
+6. Generally speaking, what you get out of your college experience is what you put in.